BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Have you ever leveraged data to develop strategy?
 * **Answer** super mario project, funciton call taking time to press the buttonn based on observation and debugging using print statemtne got to know about that fixed that using multi threading
+* **Answer** based on memory profiler came to knwo reading data is taking lot of data reduced it by changing the data type

 * Tell me about a time you had to quickly adjust your work priorities to meet changing demands?